The Daily Targum: Targum timeline

 1998: In January of this year, the Targum begins using full color on the front and back pages on a daily basis.

 2002: The productions staff leaves film behind as the newspaper begins fully electronic publication.

 2004: The "Happy Hour" comic strip begins appearing in the paper on November 30, originally created by Jim Kohl.

 2006: The first issue of The Newark Targum is launched on February 15, 2006.
 A total of four issues were published; then it folded.

 2008: The first video is posted on the Daily Targum website.

 Source: Celebrating 25 Years of Independence, by Theresa Poulson. pgs.
 6–7.
 May 2005.

 2009: Regular videos and audio slideshows begin to be posted on the Targum website.

 2011: The Daily Targum increases circulation to 18,000 papers Monday through Thursday, and 15,500 on Friday.
 The Targum website also switches to Town News CMS web hosting, launches a Tumblr account (in addition to its Facebook and Twitter pages), and gets set to launch a mobile app for iPhones and Androids.

-2013: The Daily Targum began livestreaming, beginning with the March 12 Strategic Planning Town Hall with University President Robert L. Barchi — the first on the New Brunswick campus.
+2013: The Daily Targum began live streaming, beginning with the March 12 Strategic Planning Town Hall with University President Robert L. Barchi — the first on the New Brunswick campus.

 2019: The Daily Targum was unsuccessful in its triennial referendum, failing to pass the vote across all eight voting units polled.
 The vote amassed less than 30% of the total eligible undergraduate student voting population.
 The Targum saw a reduction in funding of about 75% through student fees.
 The Targum responded by cutting its Friday print publication, decreasing its circulation to 5,000, and taking on a digital-first approach.

 2020: The Daily Targum transitioned into a fully digital publication.
+They no longer publish newspapers and only publish their articles on their website and social media pages.